How to handle a flat tire

 Your day finally came and you got that infamous flat tire.
 What now?
 What do you need to fix?
 Knowing how to safely get you, your passengers, and your UTV back to trailhead requires some preparation, patience and basic skills so you're ready for anything.

-SRA vs IRS Reading How to handle a flat tire 5 minutes Next Valor Offroad Casting Process
+SRA vs IRS ATV Reading How to handle a flat tire 6 minutes Next What Exactly is An Overland Vehicle?

-If a flat hasn't happened to you yet, don't worry, it will.
-We all get the pleasure of changing a tire in the wild at some point, some in more precarious situations than others, yet rest assured your day will inevitably come.
+If you haven't had a flat yet, don't worry; you will.
+We all get the pleasure of changing a utv tire in the wild at some point, some in more precarious situations than others, yet rest assured, your day will inevitably come.

 Here are the most common questions we get asked regarding flat tires: